-In 2017 we found that for over 75% of hip fracture operations, the orthopaedic surgeon and anaesthetist in theatre were both consultants or other senior specialists.
+In 2013 the NHFD recorded that for 69% of hip fracture operations, the orthopaedic surgeon and anaesthetist in theatr e were b oth cons sultants or othe r senior s specialis sts.
+Notes

 6 What will be done to help me if I have difficulty with eating or drinking?